Campbell's Kingdom: Production

+Development

 Hammond Innes's novel was published in 1952 and was based on the Canadian oil boom of the late 1940s.
 Innes researched the novel extensively and it was a best seller.

 The story was serialised as Nothing to Lose.
-Film rights were purchased prior to the novel's publication by the producing-directing team of Betty Box and Ralph Thomas, who had just made The Venetian Bird.
+Film rights were purchased prior to the novel's publication by the producing-directing team of Betty Box and Ralph Thomas, who had just made The Venetian Bird (1952) for the Rank Organisation.
 Location scouting for the film began in August 1952, with Box and Thomas touring the Canadian Rockies.
+It was part of conscious decision from Rank to film more abroad.

-"That serial title refers to the hero's special armour", said Ralph Thomas.
+"That serial title refers to the hero's special armour", said Ralph Thomas in September 1952.
 "He's a young Canadian whose friends help him strike oil on a piece of land willed by his grandfather to disprove the general belief that the old man was unhinged.
 And he happens to be fatally stricken.
 He's a dying man."

 "There's quite a bit of room for suspense", said Betty Box.
 "For one thing a big oil company is obstructing him.
 Our climax will have the gusher flooded by a break in a huge dam.
 With an ingenious twist."

 Eric Ambler was assigned to write the script.
 In 1954 Jack Hawkins and Shelley Winters were mentioned as possible stars.

 However, because it was an expensive project the film took a number of years to be financed.
 Box and Thomas had a major box office hit in Doctor in the House (1954) which turned Dirk Bogarde into a star.
-Bogarde was ideal casting for Campbell's Kingdom and he became attached to the project.
-The film was almost made after Doctor at Sea when there was a financial crisis in the British film industry and Rank requested Box, Thomas and Bogarde make a third "Doctor" film, Doctor at Large, instead.
+Bogarde became attached to Campbell's Kingdom.
+The film was almost made after Doctor at Sea (1955) when there was a financial crisis in the British film industry and Rank requested Box, Thomas and Bogarde make a third "Doctor" film, Doctor at Large (1957), instead.
 While this was done, Box, Ambler and Innes worked on the script to reduce the budget.